Read Dana Gerber's feature about me and my Butterflies Series

 I am a Londoner living in Boston.
-While I have been here for 20 years, and recently became a U.S. citizen, (putting an end to years of taxation without representation!), I still bring an outsider's eye to American life.
+While I have been here for 20 years, and have now become a U.S. citizen, I still bring an outsider's eye to American life.

 My formal art training began at the Wimbledon Art School in London, followed by four years at Bezalel Academy of Arts and Design, Israel's national school of art.

-I try to create works that are thought provoking.
+I try to create works that are both beautiful and thought provoking.
 The themes I explore are often - though not always - inspired by cultural currents.

 My work includes monotype series with subjects drawn from a range of topical and historical themes, including Narcissus, Nike (the Greek goddess of Victory), Empire, which I view as a cultural nexus between Russia and America, which entails both the embrace and fear of difference, and Border Lines, which reflects on the cruelty of the intentional separation of families crossing the southern U.S. border.
 In contrast, my Dance & Movement series explores the beauty and ephemera of movement, from the effortless play and dance of leaves, to the lithe elegance and gestural grace of ballet.